-- This stream leads to an honours programme in Physiological Sciences. - If you take applicable elective modules, this stream also leads to an honours programme in Anatomy, Biochemistry and Genetics.
+- This focal area leads to an honours programme in Physiological Sciences. - If you take applicable elective modules, this focal area also leads to an honours programme in Anatomy, Biochemistry and Genetics.

-For more information on admission to the honours programme you are considering, please consult the relevant honours programme's details in the chapter "Postgraduate Programmes" of this Calendar part.
+For more information on admission to the honours programme you are considering, please consult the relevant honours programme's details in the chapter "Postgraduate programmes" of this Calendar part.